nhsconnect/FHIR-NRLS-API/pages/development/interactions/api_interaction_delete.md

 ### Delete by `id`

-The API supports the delete by ID interaction which allows a provider to delete an existing pointer based on the logical ID of the pointer.
+The API supports the delete by ID interaction, which allows a provider to delete an existing pointer based on the logical ID of the pointer.

 The logical id can be obtained from the Location header which is contained in the create response - see the [Create API Interaction](api_interaction_create.html#create-response) for details.

 To accomplish this, the provider issues an HTTP DELETE as shown:

 <div markdown="span" class="alert alert-success" role="alert">
-`DELETE [baseUrl]/DocumentReference/[id]`
+`DELETE [baseUrl]/STU3/DocumentReference/[id]`
 </div>

 <div class="language-http highlighter-rouge">